Skip to content

 • If a song is available on multiple providers (e.g. Spotify and a flac file on disk), the file/stream with the highest quality is always preferred when starting a stream.
 Highest quality is based on sample rate, bit depth and codec and local is preferred over cloud

 • Music Assistant uses a custom stream port (TCP 8097 by default) to stream audio to players.
 Players must be able to reach the Home Assistant instance and this port.
-If you're running one of the recommended HAOS installation methods, this is all handled for you, otherwise you will have to make sure you're running MA in a container in privileged mode and HOST network mode.
+If you're running one of the recommended HAOS installation methods, this is all handled for you, otherwise you will have to make sure you're running MA in a container with HOST network mode and with the privileges shown in the example docker compose above.
 Note: If the default port 8097 is occupied, the next port will be tried, and so on